A Lot or a Little?

 Parents Need to Know

-Like many other Rowling wanna-bes, the author has learned that children love reading fat books, but he hasn't learned how to pace his books.
+As with many other Rowling wannabes, the author has learned that children love reading fat books, but he still has something to learn about pacing.
 Tighter editing could have produced a book 100 or so pages shorter without sacrifice.
-But it's a witty, fun ride nonetheless, destined to be popular and to have fans waiting eagerly for the next installment.
+But it's a witty, fun ride nonetheless, destined to be popular and have fans waiting eagerly for the next installment.